• Skip to primary navigation

 Easy Basic Sweet Vanilla Crêpes | The Good Hearted Woman

 Thin, delicate, and buttery, our easy Basic Sweet Crepes are perfect for your sweet fillings and toppings.
-This tried and true basic crepe recipe can be made in a regular skillet, and requires just seven simple ingredients.
+This tried and true basic crepe recipe can be made in a regular skillet and requires just seven simple ingredients.

-Crepes folded and stacked on a plate.
+Five crepes folded in quarters and stacked on a small plate.

 Jump to:

-• Tips for Making Perfect Crepes
+• Top Tips for Perfect Crepes

 • Basic Sweet Vanilla Crêpes

-Tips for Making Perfect Crepes
+Top Tips for Perfect Crepes

 Crêpe Batter